phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 Now that we have all the data in one place, see how the model and the radar observations agree

-### Reflectivity
+### Radar Reflectivity

-Replot the reflectivity to get the storm structure
+Replot the reflectivity to get the storm structure.
+We use a palette that shows the difference between missing data (red) and very low values (blue).
+We'll be looking below to see whether the

 Make a convenience function to return the colormap with normalization